Mastering Schedule of Values: The Ultimate Guide for Construction

 • Line items specifying any contingencies or allowances included in the contract

 Want to make sure you don’t start a job already in the red?
-Don’t forget to include line items like mobilization and general conditions in your Schedule of Values, and bill for those expenses at the beginning.
+Don’t forget to include line items like mobilization and general conditions in your Schedule of Values, and bill for those expenses at the beginning where they are properly front-loaded.

 You should probably expect a little back and forth on how amounts are broken down depending on the preferences of the project stakeholders and how they are looking to track the completion of the work.